 Sheep And Goats

-Even though small ruminants’ meat and dairy products consumption is not as popular in United States, the number of small ruminant producers in United States is rising due to the increasing interest from consumers for alternative products and new taste experiences.
-Also, there is a great rise in production of small ruminant products to meet the demand from immigrants, who prefer sheep or goat products over beef, poultry and pork.
-These increases in demand are generating great interest of producers to improve management practices, and increase their knowledge in health, management, nutritional requirements and reproductive practices.
-The goal of the University of Florida small ruminant team is to help the further development and growth of the small ruminants’ industry in the United States.
+Even though small ruminants’ meat and dairy products consumption is not as popular in the United States, the number of small ruminant producers in the United States is rising due to the increasing interest from consumers for alternative products and new taste experiences.
+Also, there is a great rise in the production of small ruminant products to meet the demand from immigrants, who prefer sheep or goat products over beef, poultry, and pork.
+These increases in demand are generating great interest from producers to improve management practices and increase their knowledge in health, management, nutritional requirements, and reproductive practices.
+The goal of the University of Florida's small ruminant team is to help the further development and growth of the small ruminant industry in the United States.

 Join the UF Veterinary Extension Florida Sheep and Goat directory